 By: Robert Donachie

-Leadership is trying to put forth a standalone proposal, like that of Republican Reps.
-Dave Brat of Virginia and Mark Meadows of North Carolina, to address the family separation issue.
-How Democrats would vote on that potential bill, given their calls for the president and Republicans to fix it, remains to be seen.
+Leadership is toying to put forth a standalone proposal, like Republicans Dave Brat and Mark Meadows, to address the family separation issue.
+How Democrats would vote on that potential bill remains to be seen.

 Content created by The Daily Caller News Foundation is available without charge to any eligible news publisher that can provide a large audience.
 For licensing opportunities of our original content, please contact firstname.lastname@example.org.